Nikita1Belov/Java-Advanced-OOP/module_4/exercise_2.md

 }
 ```

-In the Zipper and the Gandler classes are the next changes:
+The following changes have been made in the Zipper and Handler classes:
 ```java
 package fi.utu.tech.ooj.exercise4.exercise2;